• Skip to primary navigation

 • ×

-Home » Drinks » Taro Smoothie from Scratch
+Home » Drinks » Taro Smoothie Recipe

-Taro Smoothie from Scratch
+Taro Smoothie Recipe

-by Lainey · Posted: Jul 7, 2022 · This post may contain affiliate links ·
+Modified: Mar 9, 2025 · Published: Jul 7, 2022 by Lainey · This post may contain affiliate links · 2 Comments

-Jump to Recipe Print Recipe
+Jump to Recipe Pin Recipe

-Try this super easy-to-make Taro Smoothie for a refreshing, healthy, and delicious summer drink!
+Try this super easy-to-make Taro Smoothie Recipe for a refreshing, healthy, and delicious summer drink!
 Enjoy a glass of smoothie with a sweet blend of taro, soy milk, vanilla extract, and pearls!

 Love Filipino Drinks?
 Try my Sago Gulaman (Pearls and Jelly drink), Mango Shake, Easy Sago Gulaman, or Refreshing Calamansi Juice.